geophile/geophile/README.md

                 ...
             }

 The example runs 5 queries for the same data set.
-To run the example:
+To run the example (exact results will differ):

         $ src/test/examples/points_in_box
         Points inside (82078:84077, 740534:742533)